bentrueman/ortho-p-review/README.md

 # Phosphate-based inhibitors for lead corrosion control

-This repository contains material necessary to reproduce the main results of an upcoming review of orthophosphate for corrosion control treatment.
+This repository contains material necessary to reproduce the main analysis steps documented in an upcoming review of orthophosphate for drinking water corrosion control treatment.
+The data are confidential, but simulated data are provided here for demonstration purposes.